ianeaa/Spotify2023_Exploratory-Data-Analysis/README.md

 ![freqartists](https://github.com/user-attachments/assets/e7b7e0cb-a3d0-416c-b391-f0a80ef7ae59)

 ***Discussion:***
-When looking at the average of tracks with respect to their mode and key, it can be seen that the most common key is E major and the least common is G# minor.
+When looking at the average of tracks with respect to their mode and key, it can be seen that the most common key is E major having 7.605963e+08 streams and the least common is G# minor only having  3.219036e+08 streams.
 E major is the highest probably because it is said to be the "brightest and most powerful key".

 When comparing all charts in the given dataset, it is found out that The Weeknd is the most frequent artist that is played, having 150,273 number of apperances in all playlists combined.
 Then followed by Taylor Swift and Ed Sheeran for Top 2 and 3.
 The code for this was set to only find the Top 5 frequent artist(s), but it can be modified to how many is needed.